Your Shopping Cart

 We have taken great care to select only the highest quality fish products from pristine fisheries with very low contamination from toxins that are all too common in your average store bought fish.

 We also choose companies that fish sustainably in order protect our environment from further degradation.
-All of the fish oils we recommend are molecularly distilled to remove neurotoxins like mercury, and are held to international quality standards that are validated by third party laboratories
+All of the fish oils we recommend are molecularly distilled to remove neurotoxins like mercury.
+Also, they are held to international quality standards that are validated by third party laboratories.

-Feed a Brain Protect & Restore contains MaxSimil®, a natural enzymatically enhanced monoglyceride fish oil (DHA) that is up to three and a half times greater absorption rate than an equivalent dose of most available fish oils.
+Feed a Brain Oil-Burn🔥Omega Monoglyceride Fish Oil contains MaxSimil®, a natural enzymatically enhanced monoglyceride fish oil.
+This form is up to three and a half times greater absorption rate than a dose of normal fish oil.

 Nordic Naturals Ultimate Omega